vitest-dev/vitest/docs/guide/reporters.md

 ### Verbose Reporter

 Verbose reporter is same as `default` reporter, but it also displays each individual test after the suite has finished.
+It also displays currently running tests that are taking longer than [`slowTestThreshold`](/config/#slowtestthreshold).
 Similar to `default` reporter, you can disable the summary by configuring the reporter.

 :::code-group
 ```bash [CLI]